junyoung-sim/portfolio/README.md

 The results above show that each time segment of the model's portfolio value corresponds closely to one of the N assets with the best return during that period (momentum-based).
 The model's portfolio value also reaches closely to the average value of all N assets (arbitrage).

+Note that the results above are merely theoretical and experimental as the model's convergence and behavior may vary by the random seed assigned for simulating an environment.
+Further work and more complex optimization objectives would be needed for practical applications in real market environments.

 ## References

 https://www.columbia.edu/~ks20/FE-Notes/4700-07-Notes-GBM.pdf